RIS-WITH/URobInt/README.md

 The game should launch by itself, to stop it press echap on your keyboard on the relaunch it use the green play button

+> If you can't teleport but still see the link to the tp, echap the game mouv a bit the NavMeshBoundsVolume in the map, it should fix the problem (be sure to be inside the NavMeshBoundsVolume)